-5.1 A written policy exists that governs contributions to Open Source projects by the organization.
-The policy must be internally communicated.
+- 5.1 If an organization permits contributions to Open Source projects then - a written policy exists that governs contributions to Open Source projects; - the policy must be internally communicated; and - a process exists that implements the policy

-5.1.1 A documented C pen Source contribution policy -- ---------------------- ------------ -------------- -------- --
+Verification Material s) -------------- ---------- ----

-□ 5.1.2 A documented procedure that makes all Software Staff aware of the existence of the Open Source contribution policy (e.g., via training, internal wiki, or other practical communication method).
+If a n organization permits contributions to Open Source projects then the following should exist: 5.1.1 a documented Open Source contribution policy; 5.2.1 a documented procedure that governs Open Source contributions.
+A documented procedure that makes all Software Staff aware of the existence of the Open Source contribution policy (e.g., via training, internal wiki, or other practical communication method).

-To ensure an organization has given reasonable consideration to developing a policy with respect to publicly contributing to Open Source.
-The Open Source contribution policy can be made a part of the overall Open Source policy of an organization or be its own separate policy.
-In the situation where contributions are limited or not permitted at all, a policy should exist making that position clear.
+If an organization permits Open Source contributions we want to ensure the organization has given reasonable consideration to developing and implementing a contribution policy.
+The Open Source contribution policy can be made a part of the overall Open Source policy or be its own separate policy.